Betty Glad: Education and career

 Glad graduated from the University of Utah magna cum laude and Phi Beta Kappa with a Bachelors of Science, and went on to receive her PhD from the University of Chicago in 1962.

 She began her teaching career at Mount Holyoke College and Brooklyn College, before becoming the first female Chair of Political Science at the University of Illinois.
-She would stay in Illinois until 1989, when she took up a post at the University of South Carolina.
-As such, Glad was one of the first women to earn a PhD in political science and then teach at a PhD-granting institution.
+She would stay at Illinois until 1989, when she took up a post at the University of South Carolina.
+Glad was one of the first women to earn a PhD in political science and then teach at a PhD-granting institution.

 Glad's interests included the areas of political science and political psychology, and she was honored for her lifelong contributions in both subjects through the "Frank D. Goodnow Award" from the American Political Science Association and the "Harold Lasswell Award" from the International Society for Political Psychology.